 All players must have a valid IPIN (International Player Identification Number), issued by ITF to enter and play on the Tennis Europe Junior Tour.
 It is important that you sign-up and pay for your IPIN well in advance of the Entry Deadline to be sure to have it in time.

 Your membership is valid for 12 months from the date of purchase and is non-refundable.
 Each player should have only ONE IPIN.

 Click here to visit the ITF website and sign up for your IPIN.
 Follow the instructions on the site.
 You will need to give your name, date of birth, email address and some other data, and then identify yourself among the names that appear on screen.

-If you would like to renew your existing IPIN membership for 2021, you must login to your IPIN account on the ITF website here, go to 'My Profile', followed by 'Circuits' and select the option 'Renew Membership'.
+If you would like to renew your existing IPIN membership, you must login to your IPIN account on the ITF website here, go to 'My Profile', followed by 'Circuits' and select the option 'Renew Membership'.

 2. TENNIS EUROPE ACCOUNT

 In addition to the IPIN, you need to register for a Tennis Europe Account here: /member/createaccount.aspx.

 Follow the instructions on the screen.
 You need to create your user name and password.
 This can be the same or different from the one you selected for your IPIN if you wish.
 When all is filled in click 'submit'.
 You can now enter tournaments on the Tennis Europe Junior Tour.

 You can click your name in the top right corner of the Tennis Europe site at any time to open your profile.
 There you can reassign tournament priorities until the Entry Deadline.